Woman admits assault by beating after throwing milkshake over Nigel Farage

 “There have been a number of threats made against this defendant and she as much as possible wanted to put it out of her mind and avoid making the decision that she ultimately has come to.”

-The barrister earlier made a successful application to the court to allow his client not to read her address out in open court, explaining “very severe threats have been made” concerning the case.
+The barrister earlier made a successful application to the court to allow his client not to read her address out in open court, explaining one individual had made “very severe threats” concerning the case and had been outside court on Monday morning.